BloxyFruit-Shop/website/README.md

      - Ensure that UI components correctly display updated information.
      - Confirm that form validations in `schemes.js` continue to enforce the expected rules.

+> Be sure to follow the naming conventions with your assets.
+Else, the game logo could not get rendered on the store.

 Using these guidelines, basically anyone can extend product functionality effectively while ensuring consistency across both frontend displays and backend integrations.

 > If you end up adding new game support, please check the Discord Bot's code to ensure that it is also able to support tickets for new games as well.